Preserving Maitland’s Industrial and Cultural Heritage

 South Maitland Railways attracts growing interest for its heritage significance, in essence a perfectly preserved Victorian railway, seemingly immune to the new electronic age.
 It was the last railway in Australia engaged in the complete restoration and operation of steam locomotives for commercial purposes.
 The SMR steam locomotive workshop at East Greta Junction is now protected by a Permanent Conservation Order under the NSW Heritage Act.

 When the South Maitland Railway Line closed to steam operations in 1983 it generated considerable interest as this was the last operating steam haulage service in Australia.
 The NSW Government operated steam train passenger services had already ended some 20 years earlier and this latest closure marked the end of commercial steam operations.
-The last day of steam freight train haulage was on l0 June 1983.
+The last day of steam freight train haulage was on 10th of June 1983.
 This event was of immense interest to steam and rail enthusiasts around Australia.
 The realisation that steam was now officially dead led to a great deal of nostalgia and a desire to preserve this important part of our historic past.